cryptocode/blog/content/docs/falsesharing.md

 Do the same without the `extern` keyword (rename the json output filename in the hyperfine command), and observe the difference.
 ### The numbers

-The following tables shows the benchmark summary and 10 timings for the case where false sharing does not occur, and 10 timings for the case where false sharing does occur.
+The following tables contain the benchmark summary, 10 timings for the case where false sharing does not occur, and 10 timings for the case where false sharing does occur.

 While a larger number of samples were taken to verify the effect, the numbers below are representative.